 - It calls out to your customers

 - It evolves which allows you to open several branches and even different eateries and still retain your current business

 Once you have evaluated your niche and given it a test run, your idea is ready to be implemented.
 But many restaurateurs enter this stage in trepidation.
 But if you did your homework thoroughly, you can rest assure that entering the market will only be a calculated risk and not a gamble on the survival of your bistro.

 When dining out, the atmosphere is just as important as the meal.
 While an impressionable design cannot redeem a bad meal or service, it can enhance your patron’s culinary experience.
 This is just as applicable to bistros.
 While a bistro restaurant often reveals a 19th century (French) charm, modern elements are increasingly being introduced to this space with contemporary tile flooring, industrial lighting fixtures and bistro tables and chairs that fit in with this setting.
-While the rules for designing a bistro are not absolute, certain qualities are regularly featured such as vintage style commercial bistro tables and along chairs with bar stools.
+While the rules for designing a bistro are not absolute, certain qualities are regularly featured such as vintage style commercial bistro laminate tables along with restaurant chairs and bar stools.
 When taking a look at a bistro décor, you can discover ways to incorporate this quaint yet crisp style with marble accents and the right bistro furniture.